-- Dr. Bernhard Rappenglueck, from the Department of Earth and Atmospheric Sciences is interested in hosting undergraduate researchers in his UH-Atmospheric Science group.
+- Dr. Bernhard Rappenglueck, Professor of Atmospheric Science at the Department of Earth and Atmospheric Sciences, is interested in hosting undergraduate researchers in his UH-Atmospheric Science group.
 He is seeking students with an interest in working with air pollution instruments and/or analyzing air quality and meteorological data.
-Students who have a background in natural sciences or mechanical/environmental engineering are elgible to apply.
+Students who have a background in natural sciences or mechanical/environmental engineering are eligible to apply.
 Please contact Dr. Rappenglueck 713-743-2469, email@example.com for more information.

 - Dr. Gregory Cuny, from the Department of Pharmacological and Pharmaceutical Sciences, is recruiting undergraduate students to work on medicinal chemistry with a focus on an infectious disease project and on the synthesis and evaluation of natural products.
 Motivated students with a strong background and interest in organic chemistry and the biological applications of chemistry are encouraged to apply.
 For more information, contact Dr. Cuny at 713-743-1274, email@example.com.